-Football Queensland (FQ) and Total Tools are pleased to announce Football Gold Coast’s Daniel Larney as the Referee of the Month for September.
+Football Queensland (FQ) are pleased to announce Football Gold Coast’s Daniel Larney as the Referee of the Month for September.

-24-year-old Larney was nominated by Football Gold Coast Referee Development Coordinator Craig O’Neill for his drive and dedication to improving and will receive a prize thanks to FQ referee sponsor Total Tools.
+24-year-old Larney was nominated by Football Gold Coast Referee Development Coordinator Craig O’Neill for his drive and dedication to improving.

 Larney returned to officiating this year after a five year break and has had a successful first season back as a Football Gold Coast Premier League referee.

 “Daniel’s attitude and commitment to becoming a better referee has been refreshing,” O’Neill said.

 “He regularly receives positive feedback from not only his peers, but the staff of Football Gold Coast and many players whose respect he has gained in a short space of time.

 “Daniel has the drive to learn and grow as a referee and accepts the feedback he receives from assessors well, applying it in his next match.”

 Larney began refereeing on the weekends to earn some pocket money when he was a teenager.